Skip to main content

 Postgraduate pathway

-You can change to planning by studying a professional postgraduate RTPI-accredited degree.
+You can change to planning by studying a postgraduate RTPI-accredited degree.
 Graduates from any subject can be accepted, including:

 • Architecture or Landscape Architecture